-If you are a partner in a dental practice or the owner of a solo practice, you will need to consider insurance coverage for coverage for your practice, you should follow the interview process as outlined for accountants, attorneys, and bankers.
-Seek a broker who is familiar with the insurance needs of a dental practice (see the article by Vogler and Lakamp [1988] in the references).
+If you are a partner in a dental practice or the owner of a solo practice, you will need to consider insurance coverage for the following:

 - Building and/or equipment

-- Employee health
+- Staff members

 - Liability/personal injury

 - Employee life

+- Business overhead (which provides coverage for practice disruption due to fire and flooding as examples)

 You may need to use more than one insurance broker, depending on your insurance needs.
-When looking for a broker to help you with selection and
+When looking for a broker to help you with selection and coverage for your practice, you should follow the interview process as outlined for accountants, attorneys, and bankers.
+Importantly, as discussed in Chapter 9, a lender may require life insurance and disability insurance of a borrower in order to provide security for a loan.

-Please refer to chapter 21 on insurance needs as they apply to you and to dental practices.
+Please refer to Chapter 25 on insurance needs as they apply to you and to dental practice.